rsdoiel/antennaApp/antenna.1.md

 apply THEME_PATH [FILEPATH]
 : This will apply the content THEME_PATH and update the YAML generator file described by FILEPATH.
-If FILEPATH is not provided it will set the contents of the default generator file based on the theme's ccontent.
+If FILEPATH is not provided it will set the contents of the default generator file based on the theme's content.

 # CONFIGURATION